Several spells of showers will occur in North-Western and Central provinces

 Showers or thundershowers will occur at several places in Uva province and in Ampara and Batticaloa districts during the evening or night.

-Strong winds about (40-45) kmph can be expected at times in western slope of the central hills, Northern and North-Central provinces and in Hambantota, Puttalam and Trincomalee districts.
+Strong winds about (40-45) kmph can be expected at times in western slope of the central hills.

 General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershower.